 There is a huge opportunity to use custom short links in printed advertising like magazines, newspapers and books.

-For instance, at the end of newspaper article, instead of ending your conversation with your reader, you could sign off with a short link – encouraging them to take an action and engage further.
+For instance, at the end of a newspaper article, instead of ending the conversation with your reader, you could sign off with a short link – encouraging them to take an action and engage further.
 Having nytimes.press/subscribe or nytimes.press/GetAnExclusive could drive more visits to your online platform.

 The same can be applied for magazines, and there are scores of ways you can use them.

 In this spread, you could include a custom short link with added info.
 Something like tasty.tips/Kale